boumitran-risingstar/https---github.com-boumitran-risingstar-mouth-metrics-flutter-app/blueprint.md

 # Blueprint: Mouth Metrics Flutter App

 ## Overview

 Mouth Metrics is a Flutter application designed to be a personal dental health companion.
 It aims to provide users with tools and insights to better track and understand their oral hygiene habits and health.
 The application is built with a focus on a modern, clean, and intuitive user interface.

+## Backend Services

+The application is supported by a set of backend microservices that handle business logic and data persistence.

+*   **`user-service`**: This service is responsible for managing user-related data, such as profiles and preferences.
+It is a private service that requires Firebase authentication for all endpoints, ensuring that users can only access their own data.

+*   **`business-service`**: This service handles business-specific logic.
+It is also a private service that requires Firebase authentication, protecting sensitive business data.

+*   **Security**: Both services are deployed as private Cloud Run services.
+Public access has been removed, and all requests must be authenticated with a valid Firebase ID token.

 ## Style, Design, and Features